kylechui/latex/Spring 2022/CS 180/notes.md

 </details>

-## Computational Geometry

-For the following, we may use any distance metric we like (L1, L2, etc.).

 ### Closest Pair Problem

 Given a set of `n` points in the xy-plane, find the pair of points that has the shortest distance between them.
+You may use any distance metric (L1 norm, L2 norm, etc.).

 <details>
 <summary>Solution 1</summary>

 * Sort the points by their x-coordinate first
-* Then, sort the points by their y-coordinate and store that
+* Separately, sort the points by their y-coordinate and store that in a separate list
 * Partition the points into two groups based on their x-coordinate
 * The minimum distance pair is the minimum of the minimum distance pairs of both groups, or a new pair with one point in the left group and the other point in